 Italians say Merry Christmas as “buon Natale.”

 In England, Christmas decorations consist of a kissing bough (mistletoe), ivy, holly, and evergreen Christmas trees.

-Like in America, children also write letters to Santa Claus and Santa delivers presents on Christmas day.
+Like in America, with Christmas traditions England, children also write letters to Santa Claus and Santa delivers presents on Christmas day.
 However, instead of mailing the letters, some children through them into the fireplace for the smoke to carry them up to Santa.

 British children also hang stockings, but instead of by the fireplace, they hang then on the end of their bed to be filled with treats to be filled with Santa Claus or Father Christmas.

 Christmas crackers are traditional decoration for the Christmas meal, served in the afternoon on Christmas Day.

 Christmas Traditions of France

 Christmas traditions in France center a lot around a Nativity scenes, with the Baby Jesus figurine and other figures.

 French homes often burn cherry wood Yule logs, especially on Christmas eve, where candles and logs are left burning for Jesus and Mary.

 Instead of Santa Claus, the French have Père Noël, or Father Christmas.